New York-Style Sourdough Bagels

 - Take a ball of dough and use your thumbs to make the hole in the middle of the dough ball and roll the dough ball around your thumbs to widen the hole.

-- Place it on the baking sheet and continue with the rest of the dough balls.
-Let the bagels sit at room temperature for around 2 hours to slightly puff.
+- Place it on the baking sheet, and continue with the rest of the dough balls.
+Let the bagels sit at room temperature for about 2 hours to puff out slightly.

-- When they have nearly finished proofing, bring a large pot of water to the boil and preheat the oven to 240°C.
+- When they have nearly finished proofing, boil a large pot of water and preheat the oven to 220°C/425°F.

 - Once the water is boiling, stir in the tablespoon of honey.